 Adverse Effect to Labor Force

-The World Health Organization has gone as far as calling air pollution as the ‘new tobacco.’
-This is how destructive it is to our health.
-Traffic congestion and pollution not only disrupt normal business operations.
-Studies show that poor outdoor air quality affects job performance negatively.
+The World Health Organization has even called air pollution the ‘new tobacco’ because of its destructive effects on our health.
+Traffic congestion and pollution disrupt normal business operations, and studies show that poor outdoor air quality negatively affects job performance.
 This is true even for employees who work all day indoors.

 It also contributes to employees taking in more sick days.
-The air pollution in Central London, for instance, causes over 656,000 sick days per year.
-This, in turn, will result in billions of dollars of lost labor income.
+For instance, the air pollution in Central London causes over 656,000 sick days per year.
+This, in turn, will result in billions of dollars of lost labour income.
 Thus, plummeting profits for your company.

 Cities with polluted air also become less attractive career and migration options.
 This does not bode well for any business.
 Particularly those that need massive manpower to operate.